openintegrationhub/fileee-adapter/README.md

 Delete contact action (`deleteContact`) deletes a contact from your fileee contacts.
 This actions requires a string parameter `id` of the contact to delete and returns nothing if successful.
 > NOTE: Fileee does not really delete the contact.
 A property `deleted` will be set, which indicates this object is deleted and thus hides this contact.
+> ALSO NOTE: In some cases fileee will not delete a contact.
+This can be for various reasons, some of them are: The contact is the user itself.
+The contact is used in some conversation or document.

 **Lookup contact**